spacetimeengineer/mupy/README.md

 Due to the fact that there is a single developer, there is only a handful of hardware technologies.
 In another year or two there will be many more but limited to a single developers vision.

+### Docker ( optional )

+If you prefer touse the provided docker image you will need to install docker at https://docs.docker.com/get-docker/ .

 ### Prerequisites